mbaniadam/ansible-docker/README.md

 # Provisioning and configuring Infrastructure (Terraform and Ansible) and Continuous Deployment (Jenkins)
 # Application: Get Linux system metrics via RestAPI

+This repository focuses on automating infrastructure provisioning and configuration using Terraform and Ansible, while also implementing a Continuous Deployment pipeline with Jenkins.

-In this repository, I set up a Flask API server on the Hetzner cloud using Terraform, Ansible, Docker, and the Jenkins CI/CD pipeline.
+Additionally, I have developed a sample Flask API server with Python for automatic deployment on the Hetzner cloud provider.

 This API server provides some system metrics such as current date and time, memory and CPU usage using the psutil library.
 It is protected with SSL using Caddy v2.

 ### Prerequisites
 Before you begin make sure you have met the following requirements;